henrietta-k/adapt-learning-wiki/Core-modules.md

 * Search through the contentObjects collection and find the model with that "_id" and render either a menu or a page.
 * Add a class to the "#wrapper" element based upon location, either 'location-content' or 'location-menu'.

+The ``navigateToParent`` function finds the parent item of the current content object, and navigates to it.
+Using this function, 'upward' navigation of a course can be achieved - i.e. navigation between the current content and it's parent.
+The function is triggered by the ``navigation:menu`` event - currently, NavigationView triggers this event when the navigation menu icon is clicked.

 ### <a name="device"></a>Device

 The device module detects which browser the user is on and adds the following classes to the ``<HTML>`` tag: